Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Introduction

 \section{Introduction}

 Astrophysical modeling often involves self-gravitating fluids.
-They are commonly described by the equations of fluid dynamics -- viscous effects are negligible in most astrophysical systems and therefore the non-viscous Euler equations are used -- with a gravitational source term.
-Such systems can attain stationary equilibrium configurations in which a pressure gradient balances gravity, \ie hydrostatic equilibrium.
+They are commonly described by the equations of fluid dynamics with a gravitational source term -- viscous effects are negligible in most astrophysical systems and therefore the nonviscous Euler equations are used.
+Such systems can attain stationary equilibrium configurations in which a pressure gradient balances gravity, that is hydrostatic equilibrium.
 A prominent example are stars, modeled in classical approaches as spherically symmetric gaseous objects.
 Apart from this dimensional reduction, the assumption of hydrostatic equilibrium considerably simplifies the modeling of the -- in reality rather complex -- structure of stars.
 The resulting equations of stellar structure \citep[e.g.,][]{kippenhahn2012a} enable successful qualitative modeling of the evolution of stars through different stages.
 The price for this success is a parametrization of multidimensional and dynamical processes that limits the predictive power of such theoretical models and requires their calibration with observations.
-Recent attempts to simulate inherently multi-dimensional and dynamical processes, such as convection in stellar interiors \citep[e.g.,][]{browning2004a,meakin2006a,meakin2007a,woodward2013a,rogers2013a,viallet2013b,pratt2016a,mueller2016a,cristini2017a,edelmann2019a,horst2020a}, try to overcome this shortcoming.
+Recent attempts to simulate inherently multidimensional and dynamical processes, such as convection in stellar interiors \citep[e.g.,][]{browning2004a,meakin2006a,meakin2007a,woodward2015a,rogers2013a,viallet2013b,pratt2016a,mueller2016a,cristini2017a,edelmann2019a,horst2020a}, have tried to overcome this shortcoming.

 Such simulations pose a number of challenges to the underlying numerical techniques.
 Not only is the range of relevant spatial and temporal scales excessive, but the flows of interest arise in a configuration that is often close to hydrostatic equilibrium.
-This has two implications: (i) The schemes must be able to preserve hydrostatic equilibrium in stable setups over a long period of time compared to the typical time scales of the flows of interest. (ii) The flow speed $v$ expected to arise from a small perturbation of the equilibrium configuration should be slow compared to the speed of sound $c$, thus the corresponding Mach number, $\mathcal{M} \equiv v/c$, is expected to be low.
+This has two implications: (i) The schemes must be able to preserve hydrostatic equilibrium in stable setups over a long period of time compared to the typical timescales of the flows of interest. (ii) The flow speed $v$ expected to arise from a small perturbation of the equilibrium configuration should be slow compared to the speed of sound $c$, thus the corresponding Mach number, $\mathcal{M} \equiv v/c$, is expected to be low.